Dogs | Cats | Birds | Horse Health | Small Pets

 Equine Gestures - These sounds are all too familiar if you own horses.

-Now, find out what they mean
+Now, find out what these sounds mean.

 We hear it every morning as we walk to the barn.
 A